EmbeddedSystemClass/FinalProject30402/README.md

 	- `scp` uses the same security methods (and is based on) `ssh`, both of which can be called on Windows from the Git Bash shell.
 	- for my setup, this meant that I used root@ardmike.local for both the above and ssh login, you may need arduino.local or linino.local on yours

+## Parts List ##

+- Arduino Yun (Sparkfun Electronics, $75)
+- Kymera IR wand (Amazon, $65)
+- IR receiver TSOP-38238 (Adafruit p/n 157, $1.95)
+- CdS photocell (laying around)
+- 1x 10k resistor (laying around)
+- Adafruit LCD shield kit (p/n 772, $19.95) - ASSEMBLY AND SOLDERING REQUIRED!
+- Adafruit Flora NeoPixel Ring (16 pixels) (p/n 1463, $9.95)
+- Adafruit 8mm Through-hole Single NeoPixel (p/n 1734, $4.95 for 5 pack)
+- 1x 1000uF electrolytic capacitor (Fry's, $2.95)
+- 2x 0.1uF ceramic capacitor (Fry's, 2 for $1.50)
+- 1x 4.7k resistor (laying around)
+- Logitech 5000 webcam (or other USB webcam, laying around)
+- breadboard, cables, and jumper wires (as ordered from class notes, about $20)

+This cost about $200 in parts, but I wanted to have the Kymera anyway.
+There are cheaper remotes out there, or use the one from your TV.
+I thank the City of Sunnyvale for paying for $135 of this for me as part of my WIB grant, as well as my tuition to class.

 ## Hardware Setup ##

 As shown in the block diagram, we need to wire up Adafruit NeoPixels (I used a single 8mm device and a 16-pixel ring), a TSOP-38238 tuned IR receiver device, a CdS photocell circuit (ambient light sensor, the data used), and the Adafruit LCD shield (16x2 LCD blue and white display stick with attached buttons and I2C bus operation).
 In addition, I plugged a Logitech 5000 webcam into the USB Host port (USB A connector) of the Arduino Yun.
 This all fit on a breadboard that was connected to the Arduino Yun, which was connected to my Windows 10 laptop (Microsoft Surface Pro 2) via the USB Micro-B port on the Yun.
 The LCD Shield was connected via 2-wire I2C bus to the Arduino SDA and SCL pins.
 These were the only pins required on the shield besides power and ground (5V power).